Ohio Cyber Reserve member first to be deployed in cybersecurity response

 |0

-This work, Ohio Cyber Reserve member first to be deployed in cybersecurity response [Image 2 of 2], by Cindy Ayers Hayter, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ohio Cyber Reserve member first to be deployed in cybersecurity response, by Stephanie Beougher, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT